Open Tools NetLens

 • Licence MIT · LICENSE.txt + NOTICE.txt bundled inside the source ZIP and the repo

 Verify the binary before you run it: Get-FileHash NetLens.exe -Algorithm SHA256 and compare against the hash above (or against the .sha256 sidecar).
-If your organisation prefers to build from source, the ZIP includes the full build tree and a single build-release.bat script.
+If your organisation prefers to build from source, the ZIP includes the full tree and a single build.ps1 script that runs CMake configure + a Release build in one step (requires Visual Studio 2022 with the Desktop C++ workload).

 At a glance